DeepaliPaspule/little-explorers/replit.md

-# Learn & Listen - Accessible Educational App
+# Little Explorers - Fun Learning Adventures

 ## Overview

-Learn & Listen is an accessible educational application designed for all learners, with special focus on accessibility for visually impaired users.
-The app provides non-audio learning experiences through interactive categories including fruits, vegetables, animals, and alphabet letters.
-Built with React and Express, it features mobile vibration feedback, high-contrast visuals, enhanced screen reader support, and comprehensive keyboard navigation to create an inclusive learning environment.
+Little Explorers is a fun and accessible educational application designed for curious kids of all abilities.
+The app provides engaging learning experiences through interactive categories including fruits, vegetables, animals, alphabet letters, colors, shapes, numbers, and transportation.
+Built with React and Express, it features mobile vibration feedback, high-contrast visuals, enhanced screen reader support, and comprehensive keyboard navigation to create an inclusive and delightful learning environment.

 ## User Preferences